 But really, if you wanted to describe the algorithm to your colleague, you would write it like:

-should be used.With C++, it is possible to code in such a way.
+list, a dynamic array, or a binary tree should be used.With C++, it is possible to code in such a way.

 Let’s compare how you would write an algorithm in C, that accumulates numbers in an array: